otseng/biblemate/README.md

 * `.edit` command allows you to edit the current conversation with our built-in text editor.
 You may customize to use your favorite text editor.
 Enter `.backend` and change the value of `DEFAULT_TEXT_EDITOR` with a command that calls your favorite text editor.
 * Use `.autosuggestions` to toggle auto input suggestions.
 If enabled, you can use `TAB` key to open input suggestions menu.
 * Use `.reload` to reload the last saved conversation, if any.
 It is useful for continuing an unfinished agentic flow after a conversation was broken for any reasons.
+* Command `.matches` works for local MCP connection only.
+It doesn't apply to remote MCP connection, as the changes in local settings does not affect the settings in remote servers.

 ## ✝️ UniqueBible Resources